puppetlabs/puppet-docs/source/windows/from_source.markdown

 > Note: The location of Puppet's data directory varies depending on the Windows version.
 [See this explanation from the installer documentation][datadirectory] to find the data directory on your version.

-> Note: When installed from source, Puppet does not change the system's `PATH` or `RUBYLIB` variables, nor does it provide Start Menu shortcuts for opening a terminal with these variables set.
+> Note: When installed from source, Puppet does not change the system's `PATH` or `RUBYLIB` variables, nor does it provide Start menu shortcuts for opening a terminal with these variables set.
 You will need to set them yourself before running Puppet. <!-- todo double check this -->

 ### User Account Control ###

-In general, puppet must be running in an account that is a member of the local Administrators group in order to make changes to the system, e.g. change file ownership, modify `/etc/hosts`, etc. On systems where User Account Control (UAC) is enabled, such as Windows 7 and 2008, Puppet must be running with explicitly elevated privileges. **It will not ask for elevation automatically; you must specifically start your `cmd.exe` terminal window with elevated privileges on these platforms.** See [this blog post (unaffiliated with Puppet Labs)](http://blog.didierstevens.com/2008/05/26/quickpost-restricted-tokens-and-uac/) for more information about UAC.
+In general, puppet must be running in an account that is a member of the local Administrators group in order to make changes to the system, (e.g., change file ownership, modify `/etc/hosts`, etc.).
+On systems where User Account Control (UAC) is enabled, such as Windows 7 and 2008, Puppet must be running with explicitly elevated privileges. **It will not ask for elevation automatically; you must specifically start your `cmd.exe` terminal window with elevated privileges on these platforms.** See [this blog post (unaffiliated with Puppet Labs)](http://blog.didierstevens.com/2008/05/26/quickpost-restricted-tokens-and-uac/) for more information about UAC.

 ## Development Tools and Tasks